 Discover Today’s Treasures

 Take a stroll through Commercial Row and see what treasures you can uncover.
 Some of the country’s finest muzzleloading merchants set up shop during the nationals.
 This is a great chance to find the muzzleloader you’ve been looking for.
 You can also pick up accessories for deer season or your club shoot, locate research books and accoutrements, or just take in the sights and sounds of Friendship.
 The Vendors will be happy to give you guidance and answer your questions.

 Discover the Past

 As you enter the gates of the Curly Gostomski Primitive Range, the smell of woodsmoke takes you back to a simpler time.
-Treasures await in the primitive are of campfires, tipis, and buckskinners.
-Traders offer a large array of goods – beads, baskets ironware, knives, buck-skins, traditional muzzleloaders, powder horns, accoutrements and more – and friendly advice to those who ask
+Treasures await in this primitive area of campfires, tipis, and buckskinners.
+Traders offer a large array of goods – beads, baskets ironware, knives, buck-skins, traditional muzzleloaders, powder horns, accoutrements and more – and friendly advice to those who ask.

 The museum of the National Muzzle-Loading Rifle Association is open to the public from 11 to 2 during the June and September competitions.
 There are ever changing themes with a guest curator who is knowledgeable about the particular items being displayed.
 Admittance is free to the museum – free will donations are accepted.